 Related: 7 Best Schwab Index Funds for Thrifty Investors

-I’m splitting this list into needs for two types of investors:
+The following list is split into needs for two types of investors:

 2. People treating their HSA as a second IRA.
-They’re looking for some long-term growth, and they’re willing to accept some—not a lot, but some—risk.
+They’re looking for some long-term growth.
+These investors are willing to accept more risk because their investment goal is much farther down the road.

 Also note that these Schwab retirement funds are ordered by their Morningstar Portfolio Risk Score for the trailing 10-year period.
 Here are the risk levels each score range represents: